RoySegall/gizra.com/src/_posts/2017-05-11-transcript-why-drupal.md

 *I do not know why you choose to use Drupal, but in this session, I will tell you why I do.*

-*But before jumping into conclusions, let's start from the beginning.*
+*But before jumping to the conclusions, let's start from the beginning.*

 ![About me](/assets/images/posts/why-drupal/about-me.png)